advUrlShortner/advurl-shortner-python/README.md

 # Returns the shortened URLs., after 24 hours (86400 seconds) will return "The Link You Followed Has Expired"

 advurl_shortner.short("https://google.com/", ttl=86400, second_url="https://bing.com/")
-# Returns the shortened URLs., after 24 hours (86400 seconds)  shortned link will redirect to second_url
+# Returns the shortened URLs., after 24 hours (86400 seconds)  shortened link will redirect to second_url

 advurl_shortner.short("https://google.com/",second_url="https://bing.com/")
 # Returns shortened URLs.
 The shortened link is randomly redirected to one of the provided URLs.